MarissaWood/project-1/readme.md

 ```

 ## Install instructions:
 If you want to install this game locally, simply fork and clone the repo and open the index.html file.

+The game can also be accessed at [https://marissawood.github.io/project-1/](https://marissawood.github.io/project-1/)

 ## Unsolved problems:
 If a player pushes the game mode buttons several times, a new pattern is generated and played.
 If this happens is quick succession, the patterns overlap and the play can't tell which one is the current pattern that the game will check.